 How to prepare for the review panel

 The panel will want to make sure that you are able to present your complaint fully.
-It is helpful if you can write down the main points you would like to make so that we can give them to the panel before the meeting.
+It is helpful if you can write down the main points you would like to make.
+We can then give them to the panel before the meeting.

-If you’re planning to bring someone else to speak to the panel on your behalf let the children's complaints manager know so we can make arrangements for them.
+If you’re planning to bring someone else to speak to the panel on your behalf, let the children's complaints manager know.
+We can then make arrangements for them.

 Who’s at the review panel